-A: Not typically..
-If a road has a seasonal load restriction on it, it means the road is too weak to carry loads over a specified weight.
+A: Not typically… If a road has a seasonal load restriction on it, it means the road is too weak to carry loads over a specified weight.
 We have actually had trucks break through the pavement before and get stuck.
-(For an example of what can happen, check out this post)

 That said, in some urgent circumstance (such as getting feed into livestock) we may monitor the road temperatures and find an opportunity when the road freezes up to get a load through.
 Like at night or during a cold snap.

-If you have questions, contact your local inspection facility and they can help you explore options.
-A list of facilities can be found at here.
+If you have questions, contact your local vehicle inspection station and they can help you explore options.

 A: We try to put the sign right at the beginning of the road where the restriction starts, so drivers have plenty of warning that the road has a load restriction.